Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Roque de las Animas – View from Almáciga

 Along the way, you can stop at Roque de las Bodegas.
-The name of this rock, which translates to Wineries Rock, is due to the stone houses that used to be here where the wine from Taganana would be macerated.
-The area used to be very important for the local economy, and many merchants that came from Northern Europe would stop by to buy wine barrels.
-Anyway, after you check out the rock and the tiny village of Almáciga, you can make your way to Taganana for the beginning of your hike.
+The name of this rock, which translates to Wineries Rock, is due to the stone houses that used to be here, where the wine from Taganana would be macerated.
+The area used to be very important for the local economy, and many merchants who came from Northern Europe would stop by to buy wine barrels.
+Anyway, after you check out the rock and the tiny village of Almáciga, you can make your way to Taganana to begin your hike.

 Roque de las Bodegas